edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

    - Allows instance to instance communication between 2 VPCs
    - Not an all-purpose network connection
    - An instance in a VPC cannot use the Internet gateway of another peered vpc.
 An instance in vpc cannot use any resource to a paired instance of another vpc.
 It's just instance-to-instance communication

+   # Flow
+   A unidirectional stream of packets that share a common source IP and port, destination IP and port, and protocol.

+   # In networking, a packet is a small segment of a larger message.
+Data sent over computer networks, such as the internet is divided into packets.
+Tehse packets are then recombinded by the computer or device that receives them.